matt2ology/csc177-data-analytics-and-mining/final_exam_response.md

 is very clear and you upload a PDF file).
 Details of working are as important as your final answer.
 ```

+**Explain how correction is applied when probabilities are zero to get non-zero**
+**probabilities in Naive Bayes classification.**

+By applying Laplace smoothing, you ensure that even if a feature value has not
+been observed with a particular class in the training data, it still contributes
+to the probability calculation with a small non-zero value, preventing issues
+associated with zero probabilities in the Naive Bayes algorithm.